abinit/abinit_web/docs/planning.md

 **For new developments**

 :red_circle: March 1, 2025 (depending on the stabilization of the test farm ...):
 Merge ABINITv10.3.4 contributions, as well as merge ABINITv10.2.6 bug fixes, to reach frozen v10.3.5.
-Start ABINITv10.3.6, for further new developments.
+Start ABINITv10.3.6, for further new developments during March.

 [DONE] November 28, 2024:
 Merge ABINITv10.3.3 contributions, as well as merge ABINITv10.2.4 bug fixes.
 Start ABINITv10.3.4 (3d596456), for further new developments.